shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 ---
 title: "A friendly introduction to assembly for high-level programmers — Hello"
-description: A friendly introduction to assembly for high-level programmers — Hello
+description: "A friendly introduction to assembly for high-level programmers — Hello"
 categories: ["assembly", "x86", "guide"]
 date: "2024-09-08"
 commentLink: "https://news.ycombinator.com/item?id=41571971"
+series: "A friendly introduction to assembly for high-level programmers"
 ---

 Coming from JavaScript, Rust, C, or any other high-level language, looking at assembly snippets can be confusing or even scary.